DiamondLightSource/pymalcolm/docs/tutorials/areadetector.rst

 .. literalinclude:: ../../malcolm/modules/demo/blocks/scan_2det_block_designs/template_both_detectors.json
     :language: json

+There are a couple of scan Block Attributes that are saved here:

+- simultaneousAxes: The superset of axes that are allowed in axesToMove.
+This is used to specify the set of axes that are currently movable in a single run()
+- label: A short human readable label that identifies to a user what the scan will do if run

+The reason that these are saved rather than specified in the scan Block definition or Process Definition is that multiple instances of this scan can be created with different values for these Attributes.

-Basically we imagine that each Device Block will have a number of designs for hardware or software triggering or different motor setups, and the Scan Block will say "I need DET with the hardware_trigger design and MOTORS with hkl_geometry".
+We imagine that each Device Block will have a number of designs for hardware or software triggering or different motor setups, and the Scan Block will say "I need DET with the hardware_trigger design and MOTORS with hkl_geometry".
 The Scan Block will not load its children's designs at init, but